KEW COMMUNITY TRUST SAFEGUARDING POLICY

 - Updates to this Safeguarding Policy

-This Safeguarding Policy was last updated on 25 January 2021.
+This Safeguarding Policy was last updated in April 2022.
 The Trustee with responsibility for Safeguarding, and the Safeguarding Officer will review and, if necessary, update this Safeguarding Policy at least once a year and publish the latest version on our website.

 Appendix 1 – What is meant by abuse